Roman-Supernova-PIT/snappl/docs/usage.rst

   prov = Provenance( process='sidecar', major=major, minor=minor, params=params,
                      upstreams=[ imageprov ] )
   # You only have to do this next line once for a given provenance;
-  #   once the provenance is in the databse, you never need to save it again.
+  #   once the provenance is in the database, you never need to save it again.
   prov.save_to_db( tag=diaobject_provenance_tag, dbclient=dbclient )   # See note below

   diaobj = DiaObject( provenance_id=prov.id, ra=ra, dec=dec, name=optional, mjd_discovery=mjd )
   diaobj.save_object( dbclient=dbclient )

-*Note*: right now, you'll get exceptions on the ``prov.save_to_db`` line, but it probaby did work.
-There is a snappl issue out for Rob to fix this.

 This will save the object to the database.
 You can then look at ``diaobj.id`` to see what UUID it was assigned.
 You do not need to give it a ``name``, but you can if you want to.
 (The database uses the ``id`` as the unique identifier.)  ``mjd_discovery`` should be the MJD of the science image that the object was found on.